New Zealanders don’t like welfare agencies using personal spending data from credit card or insurance to verify benefit claims.

 The 2017 Unisys New Zealand Security Index found only 42 percent agree with welfare agencies accessing this kind of information.

 It’s not just welfare.
 Even fewer New Zealanders support the tax office collecting similar data to verify income tax returns.
 Just 21 percent think this is OK.

 Researchers found the most positive government use of analytics is with border security.
-Allowing border security officers to analyse the travel history of passengers and their fellow travellers to decide if they are eligible for fast-track border clearance gets a tick from 57 percent of New Zealanders.
+Allowing border security officers to analyse the travel history of passengers to decide if they are eligible for fast-track border clearance gets a tick from 57 percent of New Zealanders.